tardis-sn/tardis-sn.github.io/content/_index.md

         image: images/carsus_io_diagram.png
         image_alt: App user profile preview
         content: >-
-          Our carsus package can read atomic data from a variety of sources and output them to file formats readable by tardis and other radiative transfer codes.
+          Our <a href="https://tardis-sn.github.io/carsus" target="_blank" rel="noopener nofollow">carsus</a> package can read atomic data from a variety of sources and output them to file formats readable by tardis and other radiative transfer codes.
         actions:
           - label: Learn More
             url: https://tardis-sn.github.io/carsus/